STEP & SNAP

-STEP is for students eligible for SNAP and who are completing GED® tests, building English skills, or pursuing a career focused program.
+STEP is for Oregon resident students eligible for SNAP who are pursuing a career focused program, building English skills or completing GED® tests.
 STEP students are provided coaching services focused on career and college readiness.
 Students develop a college and career plan to guide their education and career goals.

 Financial assistance available for STEP eligible students:

 - Transportation (monthly bus pass or gas card)

 - Tools/equipment for your courses

 Call or email Jiang Fei Koch at (503) 338-2495 or email@example.com to set up an intake appointment!

 More college students than ever are struggling with hunger.
 SNAP (formerly known as food stamps) is a resource that can help.
 Students ages 18-49 who attend higher education at least half-time may be eligible for SNAP by meeting income guidelines and additional criteria.